Barbican Estate Office Review

 Some comments

-To rectify this will require a Major Transformation Programme over a period of up to two years.
+To rectify the problems required a Major Transformation Programme, lasting a period of up to two years.

-The Action Plan, at present an outline, will develop into a living document.
+The Action Plan was to develop into a living document.

-Residents will be represented on the management board governing this programme.
+Residents are to be represented on the management board governing this programme.

-It has been agreed that the new Head of the Barbican Residential Estate must be responsible for all aspects of the services provided for residents.
-A new Head will be recruited shortly.
+It was agreed that the new Head of the Barbican Residential Estate would be responsible for all aspects of the services provided for residents.

 Detailed scrutiny of the reports by Sandra Jenner and Adam Hogg ensured that residents interests were paramount.